Updated February 14, 2022:

 • Be punctual.
 If you miss roll call or arrive late, it is your responsibility to confirm that you are not “too late” to get credit for the day.
-Each course has its own attendance requirements, with CE requiring 90% attendance (no more than 42 minutes of missed time in a 7 hour course) and licensing requiring 80% attendance (6 hours of a 30-hour class; 9 hours of a 45-hour class).
-This is true whether a verbal roll call is in effect OR the sign-in/sign-out system.
+Each course has its own attendance requirements, with CE requiring 90% attendance (no more than 21 minutes of missed time in a 3.5 hour class; 42 minutes of missed time in a 7 hour course) and licensing requiring 80% attendance (max.
+6 hours of a 30-hour class; max.
+9 hours of a 45-hour class).

 • Failure to meet attendance requirements because of lateness or “skipping” class time will not only result in no completion of the class; you also will be unable to transfer to another course or class, or receive a refund.
 Although we try to aware partial attendance when noted, if you fail to sign-in or out of your class at the appropriate time, you will not be able to receive a transcript.